ftuffner/DSIToolbox/README.md

 # DSIToolbox
 Dynamic System Identification Toolbox
-Developed by the Pacific Northwest National Laboratory
+Developed at the Pacific Northwest National Laboratory with contributions from other government entities and universities.

 The DSI Toolbox provides unique capabilities in the analysis and control of large dynamic systems.
 It is designed to run with MATLAB, providing flexibility